VB 01501.005 SVB Post-Qualification and Postentitlement Reporting Responsibilities

 1. When and How to Report

 Advise beneficiaries and/or representative payees that they should report an event as soon as it happens.
-Events can be reported in writing, by telephone, by fax, or in person at an FO, TSC, U.S. Embassy or consulate or Foreign Service Post.
+Events can be reported in writing, by telephone, by fax, or in person at an FO, TSC, or Federal Benefit Unit (FBU).

 2. Consequences of Not Reporting